 What You Need to Know

-- Crowding within the park is moderate, but definitely manageable during this time of the year (with the exception of Memorial Day weekend).
+- Crowding within the park is moderate, but definitely manageable during this time of the year (except for Memorial Day weekend).

-- A trip during the month of April is not advised, and even into early May, as most in-park lodging, dining, and roads don’t open up until mid-May.
+- A trip during April is not advised, and even into early May, as most in-park lodging, dining, and roads don’t open up until mid-May.
 Click here to see opening dates within the park.